-Next to beaches is the wild life Sanctuary is the main source of attraction.
+Next to beaches the wild life Sanctuary is the main source of attraction.
 There are as many as 15 wild life and bird sanctuary.

-Waterfalls are the next source of attraction for tourist.
-There are five water falls in the state.
+Waterfalls are the next source of attraction for tourists.
+There are five waterfalls in the state.
 The museums of different kind are located in Goa.

 In terms of tourist resources Goa is very rich.
 But all the tourist resources are natural tourist resource.
-As the attractions towards natural resources are most preferred among tourist resources of all kind.
-That is in terms of tourism development Goa is highly developed.
+As the attractions towards natural resources are most preferred among tourist resources of all kind, tourism development of Goa is highly developed.

-The unit gives the vivid analysis of the tourism infrastructure and its where abouts.
+The unit gives the vivid analysis of the tourism infrastructure of India and its where-abouts.

-Unit - 10 □ Promotion of Tourism-National Tourism Policy
+Unit - 13 Promotion of Tourism-National Tourism Policy

-- 10.1 Introduction
+- 13.1 Introduction

-- 10.2 National Tourism Policy of India (1982)
+- 13.2 National Tourism Policy of India (1982)

-- 10.3 National Tourism Action Plan [1992]
+- 13.3 National Tourism Action Plan [1992]

-- 10.4 Summary
+- 13.4 Summary

-As the role of tourism is ever increasing and everlasting and play very important role in the places of economic development, there is a need for planning for the promotion of tourism.
+As the role of tourism is ever- increasing and ever-lasting and it plays very important role in the places of economic development, there is a need for planning for the promotion of tourism.
 Tourism planning is essential for its promotion.

-For the promotion National Tourism Policy and Tourism Action Plan.
-For execution Tourism Policy as well as Tourism Action Plan Govt. of India has number steps in this direction, these steps are being reflected in different five year plan.
-Development of tourism has gained importance in third, sixth, seventh, wighth and ninth five year plan.
+For the promotion National Tourism Policy and Tourism Action Plan, for execution Tourism Policy as well as Tourism Action Plan Govt. of India has taken number of steps in this direction, these steps are being reflected in different five year plans.
+Development of tourism has gained importance in third, sixth, seventh, eighth and ninth Five Year plans.

-In third five year plan (1961-66) emphasis have been laid primarily on provision of facilities for accommodation and transport.
+In third Five Year plan (1961-66) emphasis have been laid primarily on provision of facilities for accommodation and transport.

-Similarly the 6th five year plan is the beginning of a real thinking on tourism in India.
-Examples was given on socio-economic benefit of tourism and natural integration, emphasis was also hard on creation of employment, removal of regional imbalances, policy to increase foreign exchange earnings.
+Similarly the 6th Five Year plan is the beginning of a real thinking on tourism in India.
+Examples was given on socio-economic benefit of tourism and natural integration.
+Emphasis was also given on creation of employment, removal of regional imbalances, policy to increase foreign exchange earnings.
 The seventh five year plan (1985-90) emphasised on faster development of tourism for economic development.

-The Eight (1990-95) Five year plan document (1990-1995) makes a few very significant observation.
-Emphasis was laid on future development tourism.
+The Eight (1990-95) Five Year plan document (1990-1995) makes a few very significant observation.
+Emphasis was laid on future development of tourism.
 Different state Government are being advised to formulate their own plan based on local conditions.
-On the other hand the Ninth five year plan (1995-2000) emphasise once again on the development of tourism infrastructure.
+On the other hand, the Ninth Five Year plan (1995-2000) emphasise once again on the development of tourism infrastructure.
 It also includes participation of locals at grassroots level.
 This has given tourism a new identity.

-Different five year plan included emphasis on different aspects of tourism development.
-For smooth passage those suggestion and formulating planning strategy Govt. of India has formulated Tourism Policy.
+Different Five Year plans included emphasis on different aspects of tourism development.
+For smooth passage those suggestions and formulating planning strategy, Govt. of India has formulated Tourism Policy.

-10.2 National Tourism Policy of India (1982)
+13.2 National Tourism Policy of India (1982)

-For proper development tourism a policy is an essential requirement.
+For proper development of tourism a policy is an essential requirement.
 Govt. of India formulated India's first and only National Tourism Policy in 1982.
-The main objective of the policy are-
+The main objectives of the policy are-